bogdanmic/dev-scripts/README.md

 ```

 #### [ElasticSearch](https://www.elastic.co/products/elasticsearch/)
+- **delastic** - Starts ElasticSearch docker container
+- **dkibana** - Starts Kibana docker container.
+It can be accessed at: http://localhost:5601

 This is a strange case.
 We create two mounted volumes for this:
 - ***elasticsearch_home*** - here we will store the elasticsearch database
 - ***elasticsearch_backups*** - here we will store snapshots(backups) of our indices